Astrill’s marketing team does a great job of advertising it as one of the best VPNs out there — but are they telling the truth about how good it is?

 When you switch on Astrill’s Onion over VPN feature, all your traffic is sent first through the VPN and then through the Onion network.
 This allows you to access .onion sites from any browser (not just Tor).
 During my tests, it was much slower than a regular connection, but this is normal because my traffic had to go through the VPN server as well as the Tor nodes.
 It’s much more secure and useful if you want to access the dark web, but it’s unnecessary and too slow for regular traffic.

 Astrill comes with a built-in ad blocker, but it’s not reliable.
 I turned off my browser’s ad blockers and turned Astrill’s on.
-I could still see all the ads and pop-ups, which most websites have as it’s their way of making an income – and it’s understandable.
-However, if you don’t want to see all these ads, Astrill’s ad blocker is not the way.
-It’s still best to keep your regular tools.
+I could still see all the ads and pop-ups.
+Astrill’s ad blocker is not doing a good job, so it’s still best to keep your regular tools.

 Torrenting — Fast P2P-Optimized Servers, but Only on Desktop